 Arena Footing Brackets attach to Buckley Fence to keep expensive footing material contained in arenas.
 Eliminates the need for wooden boards, and offers more longevity and ease of installation.
 Buckley offers linear arena footings brackets for straight fence lines as well as angular arena footings brackets for any fence line curvature from a 90 degree corner to a 180 degree straight line.
 We recommend using our linear footing bracket for straight line runs since they are simpler and lower cost.

-- 1. Step drill to 1⁄2" hole
+- 1. Step drill that steps up to 13 mm

 - 2. String

 - 3. Marking pen

 MARKING THE DRILL HOLES